cloudfoundry/cf-java-client/README.md

 TODO: Document once implemented

 ## Development
-The project depends on Java 8 but is built to be Java 7 compatible.
+The project depends on Java 8.
 To build from source and install to your local Maven cache, run the following:

 ```shell
 $ ./mvnw clean install